wkolowski/Type-Theory-Wishlist/README.md

 & tl of Option NonEmptyCoList
 ```

 The above type defines the type of non-empty colists.
 The fields are named `hd` and `tl`, just like the fields of `Stream`, but this does not produce much confusion.
 When accessing a field, like `s.hd`, it is clear from the type of `s` which `hd` is meant.
 This is the case also in many other situations.
 If `hd` is truly ambiguous, we can disambiguate by writing `Stream.hd` and `NonEmptyCoList.hd`, respectively.
-Just like for inductive types, each coinductive type has its own namespace, which is a record that contains the fields in function form (`Stream.hd : (#A : Type, s : Stream A) -> A`) and other useful autogenerated stuff.
+Here `Stream` and `NonEmptyCoList` are not type names, but instead the namespaces associated to these types - every coinductive type has an associated namespace.

 ```
 codata CoList (A : Type) : Type